 - Public Relations/Community Involvement

-Over 1,100 volunteers contributed 38,000 hours in 2015.
+More than 1,230 volunteers contributed 38,000 hours in 2017.
 Thanks to the volunteers assisting our staff, shelter animals are well cared for, exercised, played with and loved each and every day.

 - Reuniting Families